HomeSpan/HomeSpan/docs/Reference.md

   * similar to `getData()`, but fills byte array *data*, of specified size *len*, with bytes based on the desired **new** value to which a HomeKit Controller has requested the Characteristic be updated

 * `void setData(uint8_t *data, size_t len)`
-  * similar to `setVal()`, but exclusively used for data-based Characteristics
+  * similar to `setVal()`, but exclusively used for byte-array Characteristics
   * updates the Characteristic by "filling" it with *len* bytes from bytes array *data*
-  * note: data-based Characteristics are encoded and transmitted as base-64 strings.
+  * note: byte-array Characteristics are encoded and transmitted as base-64 strings.
 HomeSpan automatically peforms all encoding and decoding between this format and the specified byte arrays.
-But when output to the Serial Monitor, the value of data-based Characteristics are displayed in their base-64 format (as opposed to being shown as a byte array), since base-64 is the representation that is actually transmitted to and from HomeKit
+But when output to the Serial Monitor, the value of byte-array Characteristics are displayed in their base-64 format (as opposed to being shown as a byte array), since base-64 is the representation that is actually transmitted to and from HomeKit

 #### The following methods are supported for all Characteristics: